boostercloud/booster/CONTRIBUTING.md

 Unit tests are executed when you type `lerna run test`.
 If you want to run the unit tests for an especific package, you should run one of the following commands:

-- `lerna run test:cli`: Run unit tests for the `cli` package.
+- `lerna run test:cli --stream`: Run unit tests for the `cli` package.
-- `lerna run test:core`: Run unit tests for the `framework-core` package.
+- `lerna run test:core --stream`: Run unit tests for the `framework-core` package.
-- `lerna run test:provider-aws`: Run unit tests for the `framework-provider-aws` package.
+- `lerna run test:provider-aws --stream`: Run unit tests for the `framework-provider-aws` package.
-- `lerna run test:provider-aws-infrastructure`: Run unit tests for the `framework-provider-aws-infrastructure` package.
+- `lerna run test:provider-aws-infrastructure --stream`: Run unit tests for the `framework-provider-aws-infrastructure` package.
-- `lerna run test:provider-azure`: Run unit tests for the `framework-provider-azure` package.
+- `lerna run test:provider-azure --stream`: Run unit tests for the `framework-provider-azure` package.
-- `lerna run test:provider-azure-infrastructure`: Run unit tests for the `framework-provider-azure-infrastructure` package.
+- `lerna run test:provider-azure-infrastructure --stream`: Run unit tests for the `framework-provider-azure-infrastructure` package.
-- `lerna run test:provider-kubernetes`: Run unit tests for the `framework-provider-kubernetes` package.
+- `lerna run test:provider-kubernetes --stream`: Run unit tests for the `framework-provider-kubernetes` package.
-- `lerna run test:provider-kubernetes-infrastructure`: Run unit tests for the `framework-provider-kubernetes-infrastructure` package.
+- `lerna run test:provider-kubernetes-infrastructure --stream`: Run unit tests for the `framework-provider-kubernetes-infrastructure` package.
-- `lerna run test:provider-local`: Run unit tests for the `framework-provider-local` package.
+- `lerna run test:provider-local --stream`: Run unit tests for the `framework-provider-local` package.
-- `lerna run test:provider-local-infrastructure`: Run unit tests for the `framework-provider-local-infrastructure` package.
+- `lerna run test:provider-local-infrastructure --stream`: Run unit tests for the `framework-provider-local-infrastructure` package.
-- `lerna run test:types`: Run unit tests for the `framework-types` package.
+- `lerna run test:types --stream`: Run unit tests for the `framework-types` package.

 ### Running integration tests